MarkAdell/my_articles/README.md

     return number % 2 === 0;
 }

+function filter(array, predicate) {
+  // implementation of the filtering logic
+}

 const numbers = [1, 2, 3, 4, 5, 6, 7, 8];

-const evenNumbers = numbers.filter(isEven);
+const evenNumbers = filter(numbers, isEven); // <-- the declarative code

 console.log(evenNumbers); // [2, 4, 6, 8]
 ```

 In the declarative approach, we described the desired outcome.
-We were like "Hey compiler, we want the `evenNumbers` array to hold the value of the `numbers` array after including only even numbers".
+We were like "Hey compiler, we want the `evenNumbers` array to hold the values of the `numbers` array but only including the even numbers".

-For those unfamiliar with the `filter` function, we will cover it later in the article when we discuss higher-order functions.
-However, even if this is your first time encountering the `filter` function, you will likely understand what's happening as the code is self-descriptive and reads like English.
+Even if you are unaware of the inner implementation of the `filter` function, you will likely understand what's happening as the code is self-descriptive and reads like English.
 And this is the beauty of declarative code.

+Please note that many programming languages provide built-in functions like `filter`.
+We will cover this later in the article when we discuss higher-order functions.

 We can make the code even more concise using [arrow functions](https://www.w3schools.com/js/js_arrow_function.asp).
 Arrow functions provide a shorter syntax for creating function expressions and are supported in many programming languages, also known as *Lambda Expressions*.